 The stir zone (also known as the dynamically recrystallised zone) is a region of heavily deformed material that roughly corresponds to the location of the pin during welding.
-The grain within the stir zone are roughly equiaxed and often an order of magnitude smaller than the grains in the parent material zone.
+The grain within the stir zone are roughly equiaxed and often an order of magnitude smaller than the grains in the parent material zone (TMAZ) occurs on either side of the stir zone.
 In this region the strain and temperature are lower and the effect of welding on the micro-structure is correspondingly smaller.
 Unlike the stir zone, the micro-structure is recognizably that of the parent material, albeit significantly deformed and rotated